Diversity, Equity & Inclusion at GMercyU

 • Joanna Gallagher, Director of Public Safety and Security Staff Council Chair

-• Maddie Herman, Instructor & Program Coordinator, School of Business & Education
+• Maddie Herman, Instructor & Program Coordinator, The College of Arts, Sciences & Professional Studies

-• Aimee Huffstetler, Assistant Vice President for Enrollment
+• Aimee Huffstetler, Interim Vice President for Enrollment

 • Alexandra Jabara Johnston, Director for Student Engagement

-• Maria Jordan, Instructor, Frances M. Maguire School of Nursing and Health Professions
+• Maria Jordan, Instructor, Frances M. Maguire College of Nursing and Health Professions

 • SoYoung Kang, Director of Center for Teaching and Learning, Representative for Faculty & Staff Of Color CRG

-• Victory Osezua, Assistant Professor, School of Arts & Sciences
+• Victory Osezua, Assistant Professor, The College of Arts, Sciences & Professional Studies

 • Atasha Quarles, Associate Director of Financial Aid